backus/esbuild-sample-app/README.md

 # Simple esbuild app

+## Basics

+#### Things this repo does:

+- Bundles a TS app
+- Rebuilds when a file changes
+- Handles SVGs and CSS imports
+- Includes the JS and CSS that esbuild outputs via an HTML file

+#### Things this repo does not do (yet):

+- CSS via Emotion
+- Actually running `tsc` separately for type checking
+- A normal `bin/build` file that just runs `esbuild` once (in other words, this is dev only)

 ## Building

 Run `bin/watch` to run esbuild and watch for changes on the file system.

-The `index.html` file is not part of esbuild but will be copied over when `bin/watch` is run.
+NOTE: The `index.html` file is not part of esbuild but will be copied over when `bin/watch` is first run.